settlemint/docs/docs/using-platform/20_personal-access-tokens.md

 # Personal access tokens

-If you want to set up an integration between your SettleMint services and other applications, you need personal access tokens (or [Application access tokens](19_application-access-tokens.md)) to authenticate your requests with the SettleMint API.

-Personal access tokens allow one single user to interact with any SettleMint service, with the rights attached to the user's role in the organization (admin or user).
-They allow access to all services that the user has access to, and are linked to the personal account of the user.
+Personal access tokens (or [Application access tokens](19_application-access-tokens.md)) let you connect your SettleMint services with other apps securely.
+They represent an individual user, and have the same rights as the user's role in the organization (admin or user).
+They can be used to connect to all services that the user has access to.

 ## Create a personal access token